carlonicora/obsidian-rpg-manager/README.md

 - **Is Exciting**: This attribute indicates whether the scene includes external elements, such as non-player characters, natural disasters, traps, etc., that trigger an exciting moment.

 Scenes are an essential tool for the GM, as they help structure the session and provide a roadmap for the narrative.
 However, it is important to remember that scenes are not set in stone and may evolve organically based on the decisions and actions of the player characters.
 The key is to facilitate active engagement and participation from the players, thereby creating a dynamic and memorable gaming experience.

+### 3.4.
+Custom Attributes

+Custom Attributes in RPG Manager are user-defined fields that you can create to add specific details to various elements of your game that are not covered by the default attributes.
+For example, if you are running a campaign with a magic system that involves "Mana Points," which is not a default attribute in RPG Manager, you can create a custom attribute for it.
+Custom Attributes provide a way to customize and extend the RPG Manager to better suit the specific needs of your game, helping you to create a more immersive and detailed world for your players based on your specific needs.

+Custom Attributes can be associated with various elements.
+This means you can create an attribute like "Political Affiliation" for non-player characters, "Weather" for scenes, or "Morale" for player characters, making your game world more detailed and tailored to your narrative.

+The type of data a custom attribute can hold includes Text, Number, Option (a dropdown list of predefined options), Checkbox, Long Text, and Date.
+This wide range of data types allows you to create attributes that can hold different kinds of information, making your game management more flexible and detailed.

+You can access this feature through the options menu by clicking on the "Custom Attributes" link.
+This will open a Modal form where you can define your own attributes.
+Each custom attribute must have a name, a type (e.g., Text, Number, Option, Checkbox, Long Text, Date), and, if the type is 'Option,' a list of options that will appear in a dropdown menu.
+Additionally, you need to specify which element type(s) the custom attribute should be associated with.

+Creating Custom Attributes allows you to add specific details to the elements of your game that are not covered by the default attributes provided by RPG Manager.
+This gives you the flexibility to customize your game according to your needs and preferences, making your storytelling more detailed and engaging.

+### 3.5.
+Tasks

+Tasks are essentially a to-do list for each element in your RPG Manager.
+Whether it's a non-player character, a scene, a session, or any other element, you can assign a list of tasks to it.
+These tasks represent things that need to be done or accomplished within the context of that element.
+For example, a task for a non-player character could be "Player characters should discover their secret."
+If you think this task could be discovered in a scene or a session, you can assign it to those specific elements as well.
+This helps maintain consistency throughout your campaign and ensures that important plot points or character developments are not overlooked.

+**Creating a Task**
+Creating a task is straightforward.
+When you are in the context of a specific element, you can add a task to it.
+This means you can't create a task independently; it has to be associated with an element right from the start.
+Each task can be assigned to one or more elements, making it a versatile tool to keep track of important objectives or plot developments across different parts of your campaign.

+**Tracking Progress**
+RPG Manager allows you to easily track the progress of each task.
+You can view all the open tasks for a particular campaign, and in each element, you can see all the tasks that have already been completed.
+This helps you stay organized and ensures that you don't lose track of important objectives as your campaign progresses.

+**Editing and Deleting Tasks**
+Tasks can be edited or deleted after they have been created and assigned.
+This provides flexibility in case you need to make changes or adjustments as your campaign develops.

+**Limitations**
+There is no limit to the number of tasks that can be created or assigned to an element.
+This means you can create as many tasks as you need to fully flesh out your campaign and ensure that all important objectives are accounted for.

+Overall, tasks are a powerful tool in RPG Manager that helps you stay organized and ensure that important plot points, character developments, and objectives are not overlooked throughout your campaign.

+### 3.6.
+Element Templates

+In RPG Manager, an element template is an Obsidian note that contains a special code block, `RpgManager4`, which is used by the application to render its user interface (UI).
+This allows Storytellers/GMs to customize their notes by adding any information, text, or other code blocks they need, while still having the RPG Manager UI integrated into the note.

+Creating a template is a two-step process:

+1. **Define the Template Location:** In the RPG Manager settings, specify the folder where your templates are stored.
+This is where RPG Manager will look for your templates.

+2. **Create the Template:** A template is an Obsidian note that contains the \`\`\`RpgManager4\`\`\` code block where you want the RPG Manager UI to appear.
+You can add any other content you want to the note, but it can only contain one \`\`\`RpgManager4\`\`\` code block.

 ## 4. Creating a World